-Let you know in advance that we'd like to call you.
-We'll send you a message to let you know we plan to ring you, and we'll never call you out of the blue.
+We'll message you in the app to let you know we plan to ring you.
+And we'll never call you out of the blue.

-Go through security questions with you before discussing your account, so we know we're talking to the account holder.
+We'll always go through security questions with you before discussing your account, to confirm we're really speaking to you.

 On a call, we'll never:

-Ask you to move money to a "safe account"
+Ask you to move your money to a "safe account"